Legal Closing of Apartment Purchase in Batumi: Step-by-Step Guide 2025

 • Certificates of no debts

-Stage 5: Signing the Main Sale Contract The contract must contain:
+Stage 5: Signing the Main Contract

 • Details of all parties

-• Detailed property description with cadastral number
+• Detailed description of the property including cadastral number

 • Transaction price and currency